Skip to Content

 UPMC Horizon's General Surgery residency program was approved by the American Osteopathic Association (AOA) in 1973, making it one of the oldest Osteopathic residency training programs in the country.
 The program as of 2019 has transitioned to ACGME accreditation and is approved for 2 residents per year.

-General Surgery residents are based out of UPMC Jameson, a rapidly expanding community hospital located in New Castle, Pennsylvania.
+Our residents are based out of UPMC Jameson, a rapidly expanding community hospital located in New Castle, Pennsylvania.
 Residents also cover UPMC Horizon Shenango Valley campus, located about 20 minutes north in Farrell, Pennsylvania.

 General Surgery residents at UPMC Horizon enjoy and benefit from the small and close-knit environment among residents and faculty.
 This in combination with access to world-class tertiary care facilities has consistently proven to deliver a high-quality training program with excellent fellowship matches and work opportunities.
 Our graduates seeking general surgery positions are often recruited to practices across the country.
-Those residents whom do not go on to community based general surgery have been successful in acquiring the fellowship of their choice including Trauma/Acute Care Surgery, Plastic Surgery, Breast Surgery, Minimally Invasive/Bariatric Surgery, Vascular Surgery, and Cardiothoracic Surgery.
+Those residents who do not go on to community based general surgery have been successful in acquiring the fellowship of their choice including Trauma/Acute Care Surgery, Plastic Surgery, Breast Surgery, Minimally Invasive/Bariatric Surgery, Vascular Surgery, and Cardiothoracic Surgery.

-Annual Residency Program Photo 2022-2023
+Annual Residency Program Photo 2024-2025

 Resident group photo